botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### JWT kid header

 >JWT-based mechanism for handling sessions.
 In order to verify the signature, the server uses the **kid** parameter in JWT header to fetch the relevant key from its file system.
 Generate a new **Symmetric Key** and replace **k** property with the base64 null byte ```AA==```, to be used when signing the JWT.
+>**kid (Key ID)** - Provides an ID that servers can use to identify the correct key in cases where there are multiple keys to choose from.

 >JWS